 A startup, shutdown, or malfunction (SSM) plan is implemented and maintained in compliance with SC IX.2.
 The SSM plan was received on January 10, 2008 and no changes have been made to it since.
-Copies of the malfunction and startup report forms for the three (3) malfunction events in 2019 are attached.
-Procedures in the SSM plan were followed and there was no exceedance of any applicable emission limit in compliance with SC VI.1 and SC IX.1.
+Although no longer required by federal regulation, BSE continues implementing the SSM plan to maintain compliance with the ROP.
+BSE operates the gas treatment system at Richfield in accordance with applicable regulatory requirements in Section 2 of the ROP.
+The malfunction and startup report forms for malfunction events are sent to the consultant and summarized in the semi-annual reporting.
+Procedures in the SSM plan are followed and there have been no known exceedance of any applicable emission limit in compliance with SC VI.1 and SC IX.1.

 SC IX.3 requires a written preventative maintenance plan (PMP) for EUTREATMENTSYS.
 At a minimum, the plan shall include a schedule of maintenance activities consistent with manufactures recommendations, and the operating variables that will be monitored to detect a malfunction or failure.
-Bill provided a basic list of maintenance items and timetables along with a checklist of items, parameters that are watched and notes of additional variables to check.
+Bill has a basic list of maintenance items and timetables along with a checklist of items, parameters that are watched and notes of additional variables to check.
 Basically, a database of stored instrumentation data is used to monitor plant operation along with the HMI screens and physical instrument checks.
-A log book is kept of maintenance performed.
-Copies of the PMP procedures and HMI screens with monitored operating parameters are attached.
+A logbook is kept of maintenance performed.
+Copies of the PMP procedures and HMI screens with monitored operating parameters were obtained at the last inspection.
 Compliance with SC VI.3 by providing information on the operating parameters, and SC VI.2 and SC IX.3 for the PMP is demonstrated.